 However, what’s even more powerful, is how minimalist email changes the way you approach subscriptions moving forward.
-Instead of mindlessly signing up to promotions and freebies, you ask proactive questions and decide upfront whether it’s going to be worth your time.
+Instead of mindlessly signing up for promotions and freebies, you ask proactive questions and decide upfront whether it’s going to be worth your time.

 Get back to long-form written communication

 Raise your hand if you’re part of an instant messaging group

 Irritating, isn’t it?